A cozy workspace with a laptop and coffee, representing the Ask Vanessa care journal

 Q&A > Care Planning

-Ask Vanessa: What is a Geriatric Care Manager (and Do You Need One)?
+Ask Vanessa: What Is a Geriatric Care Manager, and Do You Need One?

-This week's question comes from Lucy, a marketing executive in Chicago who is trying to manage her parents' declining health from a thousand miles away.
-Lucy writes: "I feel like I'm failing.
-My dad keeps forgetting his cardiology appointments, and my mom isn't telling me the truth about how often she falls.
-I spend half my workday on hold with doctors who won't call me back because I'm not 'on the list.'
-I can't quit my job to move to Florida, but I can't sleep knowing they are struggling.
-Is there a professional who handles this stuff?"
-Lucy, take a deep breath.
-You are describing the exact scenario that created the profession of Geriatric Care Management.
-You don't need to quit your job; you need a "project manager" on the ground.
+This week's question comes from Lucy, a marketing executive in San Francisco trying to support her parents from more than a thousand miles away.Lucy writes:"I feel like I'm failing.
+My dad keeps forgetting his cardiology appointments, and my mom isn't telling me the truth about how often she falls.I spend half my workday on hold with doctors who won't call me back because I'm not 'on the list.'
+I can't quit my job to move to Florida, but I can't sleep knowing they're struggling.Is there a professional who helps families manage something like this?"Lucy, first, take a breath.What you're describing is something I hear from families all the time.
+Loving your parents while trying to manage their care from far away can feel completely overwhelming.
+But here's the good news: you don't have to do it alone.There's a whole profession built for situations exactly like yours.
+It's called Geriatric Care Management.

 January 15, 2026